 Type your desired username in the text field next to Username (or in the Username tab in the app) – it just needs to be 15 characters or less.
 A message will appear prompting you to choose another username if your first choice is unavailable.

 Your new username can only contain alphanumerical characters and must omit both the words “Twitter” and “Admin” unless you’re using an official Twitter account.
 You can refer to the Twitter Help Center for more details regarding username restrictions.
-When you’ve finished, click the blue Save changes button at the bottom of the page to save your new username.
+When you’ve finished, click Save changes at the bottom of the page to save your new username.

 If you have a verified account (designated by the blue checkmark next to your name), you’ll lose your badge if you change your username.
 We recommend that you contact and alert Twitter before you make any changes.